Slow Cooker Moroccan Chickpea Stew

 Serving

-As I mentioned, this stew is hearty, which is everything you want from a slow-cooker meal.
-If you are looking for a little something on the side, you can serve the soup with pita bread or couscous.
+As mentioned, this stew is hearty, which is everything you want from a slow-cooker meal.
+If you’re looking for something fresh on the side, you can serve it with a salad.
+Try this mandarin orange kale salad, rainbow carrot salad or this roasted vegetable couscous salad.
+You can also include pita bread for dipping into the broth.

 Storing & Freezing